srkvatsa/Diffusion-Notes/Lecture Notes on Diffusion Models.md

 $$

 - Sample Gaussian noise to be added to the image.
-- This noise is used in the forward process to get $x_t$, and later used to compute the loss by comparing it to the model's prediction.
+- This noise is used in the forward process to get $x_t$ using the "one-step" formula and later used to compute the loss by comparing it to the model's prediction.
 #### Step 4: Optimizer step on loss

 As we previously derived, our objective is